 With a battery problem or an alternator issue, your car won’t be able to run.
 Beyond that, if you have an issue with any of the other electrical components of your vehicle, you could lose certain functionalities that are essential to driving (for example, your dashboard gages can fail).
 When these issues crop up, we’re here to help.
-Here at Urban Autocare, we provide battery and electrical service for folks throughout the Denver Metro area, including residents in City Park, Park Hill, Washington Park, Downtown, and Uptown — we also have a convenient auto shop location in Lakewood.
+Here at Urban Autocare, we provide battery and electrical service for folks throughout the Denver Metro area, including residents in City Park, Park Hill, Washington Park, Downtown, and Uptown — we also have two additional convenient auto shops located in Lakewood and Littleton.
 If you’ve noticed an issue with your vehicle, schedule an appointment for service right away.
 You can also continue reading to learn more about some common signs that your electrical system is failing, and you can read about how batteries and alternators work together to power the components of our vehicles.

 Signs of a Bad Battery or Electrical Problem